 Unlike bleedback, other excess stain problems may lurk for weeks or even months before they show up.

 When seams between boards are close enough that finish bridges over them, and there is stain trapped between them, stain solvents trying to escape can eat into the bottom of the sealer and finish.
-Some manufacturers say this is actually the biggest cause of what is known in the trade as White Line Syndrome (for a deeper look into WLS and all its potential causes, see the “What Is Really Causing White Line Syndrome” article from the June/July 2011 issue).
+Some manufacturers say this is actually the biggest cause of what is known in the trade as White Line Syndrome (for a deeper look into WLS and all its potential causes, see “What Is Really Causing White Line Syndrome”).

 Those solvents can cause other problems even months after a job seemed to be completed without issues.
 The finish may begin to turn white, or start peeling, or begin chipping.
 The finish may simply be softer, with less scratch resistance and less chemical resistance.
 At that point the job is a complete resand, with the homeowners displaced again—a major ordeal and expense.